dyninst/dyninst/docs/symtabAPI/developer/AddrLookup.h.rst

     Retrieve the address where :cpp:class:`Symtab` resides in the process.

-    On systems where an object can have one load address for its code and one for its data, this function will return the code’s load address.
+    On systems where an object can have one load address for its code and one for its data, this function will return the code's load address.
 Use :cpp:func:`getDataLoadAddress` to get the data load address.

     Returns ``false`` on error.